RotorHazard/RotorHazard/doc/User Guide.md

 _Input_ chooses which class will be used to seed the generated heats.
 Choose "-All Pilots-" to use every currently loaded pilot with no regard for ranking.
 _Output_ selects where to place the generated results.
 Choose "-New Class-" to have RotorHazard create a class where the results will be placed.

-If a generator has additionl parameters, they will appear when the "Generate Heats" button is pressed.
+If a generator has additional parameters, they will appear when the "Generate Heats" button is pressed.

 - _Balanced Random Fill_: Fills heats randomly from the input pool, keeping the number of pilots in each heat as consistent as possible.
-    - _Maximum pilots per heat_: Limits the total number of pilots that are drawn from the input pool for each heat; if _Auto_, will use the current number of seats which are not disabled.
+    - _Maximum pilots per heat_: Limits the total number of pilots that are drawn from the input pool for each heat; if _Auto_, will use the current number of seats which are not disabled
     - _Maximum pilots in class_: Limits the total number of pilots that are drawn from the input pool for the class, if an input class is selected
     - _Seed from rank_: Skips pilots before seeding; useful for "next 16"-type brackets
     - _Heat title suffix_: Modifies the name of generated heats
-- _Ladder_: Generates ladder (sometimes called "letter") heats.
+- _Ladder_: Generates ladder (sometimes called "letter") heats
     - _Advances per heat_: Number of pilots which will advance (or "bump") up to the next higher ladder heat (0 is acceptable)
     - _Seeded slots per heat_: Number of pilots which are seeded into each ladder heat from the input pool
     - _Pilots in class_: Limits the total number of pilots that are drawn from the input pool for the class, if an input class is selected
     - _Seed from rank_: Skips pilots before seeding; useful for "next 16"-type brackets
     - _Heat title suffix_: Modifies the name of generated heats
 - _Ranked Fill_:
-    - _Maximum pilots per heat_: Limits the total number of pilots that are drawn from the input pool for each heat; if _Auto_, will use the current number of seats which are not disabled.
+    - _Maximum pilots per heat_: Limits the total number of pilots that are drawn from the input pool for each heat; if _Auto_, will use the current number of seats which are not disabled
     - _Maximum pilots in class_: Limits the total number of pilots that are drawn from the input pool for the class, if an input class is selected
     - _Seed from rank_: Skips pilots before seeding; useful for "next 16"-type brackets
     - _Heat title suffix_: Modifies the name of generated heats